Nobody-1321/Computer-Graphics-Programming/README.md

-# Computer Graphics Programming in Opengl with c++
+# Computer Graphics Programming in Opengl
+This project contains practical examples, demos, and resources related to 3D graphics programming using OpenGL.
+Perfect for those looking to learn core concepts like:

+- Geometric representation and transformations

+- Rendering pipeline

+- Shaders (GLSL) and GPU management

+- Basic/advanced lighting techniques

+- Optimizations and best practices

 ---------
 ## Build & Run